Loading...

 Take a Chef's help center is upfront about its model — signing up is free, and the platform earns a 20% commission on each confirmed booking.
 Their FAQ also asks for academic culinary training plus significant professional experience to join.

-UpChef takes 0% commission from every chef on every booking.
-Quote €600 for a dinner, get paid €600.
-Our revenue is a transparent 7% service fee the customer pays at checkout — never a slice of your price.
+UpChef takes 0% commission from every chef on every booking — never a slice of your price.
 And while every UpChef chef is identity-verified and reviewed, we don't require a culinary degree: real cooking experience counts.

 Nothing stops you listing on both — platforms in this category are not exclusive.
-But the same booking pays you 25% more through UpChef than through a platform keeping 20% (€600 vs €480 on that dinner).
+But the same booking has no UpChef commission deduction, unlike a platform keeping 20%.

 On UpChef